-Everyone wants to get good grades in his exams and I was no exception.
-If I get good grades and have good results, I can get prizes, receive praise from my parents, and more importantly, I can be liked by my teachers and envied by my classmates.
+Everyone wants to get good grades in the exams and I am no exception.
+If I get good grades and good results, I can get prizes, receive praise from my parents, and more importantly, I will be liked by my teachers and envied by my classmates.

-My mother asked me, “When you were cheating, have you ever thought that God doesn’t like it?”
-I felt somewhat bad: Right!
+My mother asked me, “When you were cheating, did you ever think that God doesn’t like it?”
+I felt somewhat bad because she was right.
 Why hadn’t I thought of that at that moment?
-My mother fellowshiped with me about the truth of being an honest person, in which there was a following passage of: “All that you do, every action, every intent, and every reaction must be brought before God. … It is such practice that will help you mature in life.
-The process of accepting God’s observation is the process of purification.
-The more you accept God’s observation, the more you are purified, and the more you are in accord with God’s will, so that you will not hear the call of debauchery and dissipation, and your heart will live in His presence.
-The more you accept His observation, the more ashamed Satan is and the more you are able to forsake the flesh.”
-I reflected on myself while listening to my mother.
+So my mother fellowshiped with me about the truth of being an honest person.
+She read to me the following passage of God’s words: “All that you do, every action, every intention, and every reaction should be brought before God. … It is such practice that will help you achieve growth in life.
+The process of accepting God’s scrutiny is the process of purification.
+The more you can accept God’s scrutiny, the more you are purified and the more you are in accord with God’s will, so that you will not be drawn into debauchery, and your heart will live in His presence.
+The more you accept His scrutiny, the greater are Satan’s humiliation and your ability to forsake the flesh.”
+I reflected on my actions while listening to my mother.
 I realized that my cheating in the exam and not wanting to tell my mother were all deceitful manifestations.
-And I also realized that I wanted to score higher by cheating was for the purpose that the teachers would like me and my classmates would envy me.
-God knew my heart, and I felt incomparable miserable for I wasn’t an honest person.
+And I also realized that wanting to score higher by cheating was so that the teachers would like me and my classmates would envy me.
+God knew my heart, and I felt incomparably miserable because I wasn’t an honest person.
 I prayed to God silently, “O God!
 I have cheated today, and I’m willing to repent.
 If I encounter such things afterward, I hope You can help me practice the truth, and stand witness for You….”

-Later, the results came out, and I got 100 points in the math exam.
-But I wasn’t happy and felt that I didn’t get 100 points in the presence of God.
+Later, the results came out, and I got 100 marks in the math exam.
+But I wasn’t happy and felt that I didn’t get 100 marks in the presence of God.

-Getting high marks is good, as it will make the teachers and my parents like me, and my classmates will envy me, but it cannot make me happy.
-Instead, only when I act as an honest person according to God’s words, I get the true happiness.
-And this is the most important.
+Getting high marks is good, as it will make the teachers and my parents like me, and my classmates envy me.
+But it cannot make me happy.
+Only when I act as an honest person according to God’s words, do I get true happiness.
+And this is the most important thing.

 You may be interested in this article: Want to Be the Honest?
 Here are 4 Tips